 Ships via Overnight methods on Tuesdays Only.
 Minimum 7-day lead time prior to shipment.
 See Shipping Info for details.
 For Delivery Only.
 Not available in store.

-Release Rates & Recommendations: Release the mites when thrips populations are low (monitor with with sticky blue or yellow traps), and allow several weeks for results.
-Ideal conditions are 68-77°F and a relative humidity of 65-70%.
+Release Rates & Recommendations: Release A. cucumeris when thrips populations are low.
+Early season monitoring can be done with blue or yellow sticky traps.
 Moisture and humidity help increase hatch rates; however, sachets should be kept dry when applying.
-A. cucumeris should be used preventively, not to treat an established thrips or mite populations.
-When controlling established thrips populations, consider using Minute Pirate Bugs to gain control and A. cucumeris to maintain control.
 Do not use with A. swirskii.
 Some crops, including tomatoes & other highly resinous crops, require higher release rates.

 Preventive Release Rates – Make initial releases before thrips issues develop to allow A. cucumeris to establish.
 This can take 4-8 weeks.